sai-krishna-msk/FaceRecognition-API/README.md

 ```
 python app.py
 ```
-on your command prompt (your api should be online) you can access you API at the link which you have copied when you ran ngrok server
+on your command prompt (your API should be online) you can access you API at the link which you have copied when you ran ngrok server
 ### 2) Train some faces-:
-- Before we can checkout the features of the api we need to train it with more than one member,
+- Before we can checkout the features of the API we need to train it with more than one member,
-- I have written the code such that the server takes in only pickle files for training the faces, So for that purposes you can navigate to training folder there i have given you instruction (written code on how to create a dataset and convert it into a pickle file which you can upload )
+- I have written the code such that the server takes in only pickle files for training the faces, So for that purposes you can navigate to training folder there I have given you instruction (written code on how to create a dataset and convert it into a pickle file which you can upload )
 - Now you need to upload that pickle file at the train end point(/train) for example https://50d66cff.ngrok.io -> this is your ngrok link then go to  https://50d66cff.ngrok.io/train and upload the file ( if everything is right then it should trine you model)

 ### 3) Using curl request's for testing
+Replace the link with one you have copied earlier

-- You can send the image to the server by
+- You can send the image to the server by, make sure there is an image named test.jpg in your current directory
 ```
 curl -F "file=@test.jpg" https://a1ca3ed2.ngrok.io/ec/curl/test
 ```
-where test.jpg would be the name of the file you are sending to the server for testing ( in return you would be getting the name,validity) we use this format for a reason
+where test.jpg would be the name of the file you are sending to the server for testing ( in return you would be getting the name, validity) we use this format for a reason

 - You can view the logs by
 ```